ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

 Microsoft Teams is a new Office 365 collaboration app that keeps conversations and files in one place.

+To turn on Microsoft Teams in your tenant, navigate to the Admin Center.
+Go to Settings –> Services & add-ins, and click on Microsoft Teams.

 Team can orgaize their channels and could be topics, products, projects, departments or just fun.